ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 with two additional admins permitted.

-A realm community allows for a more Byzantine governance architecture, in which up to 3 admins can be designated at the level of the community.
+A realm community allows for a more Byzantine governance architecture, in which up to 3 admins can be designated at the community level.
 For each scope of the community, a governor can be appointed to oversee its administration.
 Meanwhile, a council can be established within the community, comprising multiple councilors whose proposals to be a councilor